Updated August 2022.

 Umbrella plants love to sit in a sunny window.
 If they are in direct sun, keep the soil moist with a thorough weekly soaking.
 But don’t let the roots get too soggy.
 Keep an eye on the underside of the leaves for pests and just wash them off with soapy water.

 These plants are known for spectacular variegated leaves in all kinds of colors.
 The leaves are thick and heavy and hold water well.
 The leaves take on more intense colors of red, yellow, and orange when exposed to more sunshine.
 Just like umbrella plants, keep the soil moist, but not completely wet.
-In Hawaii they are used outside and made into hedges.
+In Hawaii they are used outside and shaped into hedges.

 If there is one thing yucca plants crave, it’s sunlight.
 Put your yucca in a tall or deep container or these tall plants might tip over.
 The deeper container will also let you water deeply but less often.
 You might only water once a month.
 This makes for a happy yucca.